 The global shift toward hydrogen as a clean energy source brings exciting opportunities and equally demanding engineering challenges.

 As the world accelerates toward cleaner energy, hydrogen has emerged as a key player in the global transition.
+Among the challenges, effective sealing stands out as a critical factor, and this is where advanced polymers make the difference.

 The aerospace industry demands materials and components that can withstand extreme conditions while delivering reliability, efficiency, and safety.